mo5161/Neural_Network_Project/README.md

 # Neural_Network_Project
-The project concept was revised to a model that classifies houses into four categories: structural cracks, decay, honeycombing, or the absence of any construction-related issues.
+The project concept was changed to a model that classifies houses into four categories: structural cracks, decay, honeycombing, or the absence of any construction-related issues.